jbock-java/zerobuilder/README.md

 The `@Builders` and `@Goal` annotations are gone.
 Use `@Builder`, `@Updater` and `@Recycle` instead.
-`@NonNull` was dropped in 1.631; please use [zerobuilder with auto-value](values.md#auto-value) if you need this functionality.
+`@NonNull` was dropped in 1.631; please use [zerobuilder with auto-value](values.md#auto-value) if you need runtime null-checking.